sremedios/phinet/README.md

 `--infile`: path to the file to to classify

-`--model`: path to the neural network model to use
+`--model`: path to the neural network model architecture (.JSON) to use

+`--weights`: path to the trained model weights (.hdf5) to use

-`--o`: path and filename where results are written
+`--results_dst`: path and filename where results are written

 `--preprocesseddir`: output directory where final preprocessed image will be placed

 Example usage:
-`python predict.py --infile data/test/my_brain.nii.gz --model weights/modality/my_weights.hdf5 --o myresults.txt --preprocesseddir data/test/preprocess`
+`python predict.py --infile data/test/my_brain.nii.gz --model phinet.json --weights weights/modality/my_weights.hdf5 --results_dst myresults.txt --preprocesseddir data/test/preprocess`

 ### Validate
 Usage: validate the model on some test data and record metrics.